adriancooney/gamework/README.md

 #HTML5 Canvas Game
 Working on this canvas game when I get the time.
-It's built completely from the groud up so feel free to browse through the code and use classes or functions!
+It's built completely from the ground up and made to be completely modular so feel free to browse through the code and use classes or functions!
+Just as a heads up, naming isn't my strong point so prepared to be slightly confused if your strict on conventions.
 All critique welcomed!

+##Objects
+All objects that may be rendered in a scene **must** have a `update` and `render` function even if the object doesn't have to be updated.

 ##Class Documentation
 Any classes I feel that a particulary cool or reusable wil be documented here.